 RELATED FIREFIGHTER TRAINING

-Mark van der Feyst has been in the fire service since 1999 and is a full-time firefighter in Ontario, Canada.
+Mark van der Feyst has been in the fire service since 1999 and is a firefighter with the Fort Gratiot (MI) Fire Department.
 He is an international instructor teaching in Canada, the United States, and India, and at FDIC.
-Van der Feyst is a local level suppression instructor for the Pennsylvania State Fire Academy.
 He is also the lead author of Residential Fire Rescue (Fire Engineering Books & Video).
 He can be contacted at Mark@FireStarTraining.com.

 MORE MARK VAN DER FEYST